Haiti earthquake refugees trade golf course camp for humble homes

 "I don't know when it will be back to golf.
 But we thank the club members for their patience.
 They have been very supportive," he said.

-(The story fixes typographical error in subheadline to "IS" instead of "IF")

-(Reporting by Amelie Baron; Writing by David Adams; Additional Reporting by David Adams; Editing by Toni Reinhold)
+(Reporting by Amelie Baron; Writing by David Adams; Additional Reporting by David Adams; Editing by Toni Reinhold and Ken Wills)